laotsetung/01-config/vim/readme.md

-BASIC VIM SETUP WITH BUNDLE
+Config basic do VIM, com Plugins do BUNDLE